A Must Read If You are Thinking of Going To Culinary School to Become a Professional Cook

 By: Chef Alan Bickel

-As America's fascination with food finds its way into the mainstream, it provides a view of the culinary world that most people have never seen before.
-With the rise of The Food Network and shows like Iron Chef and Hell's Kitchen, more people are entertaining the notion of cooking themselves.
-They see a celebrity chef like Emeril Lagasse or Bobby Flay whipping up all sorts of fantastic creations and think to themselves, "Hey, that looks like fun!
-Maybe I should be doing that too!"
+America's fascination with food has gone mainstream.
+It now shines a light on the culinary world most people have never seen.
+The rise of The Food Network and shows like Iron Chef and Hell's Kitchen inspires many to try cooking themselves.
+They watch celebrity chefs like Emeril Lagasse or Bobby Flay create incredible dishes and think, "That looks fun!
+Maybe I should do that too!"

 If you like this article and want to read my interview with Alan, visit my Novice to Pro Interview with Chef Alan Bickel.